matloff/imagefraud/README.md

 pcaCProbust folder: contains a working combined intensity based and PCA algorithm (under the colder folder) for image fraud, as well as multiple test images and output (see README with subdirectory for more information)

- - NOTE: please, use this code for getting the actual copied reggion as it is the fastest, easiest to use and most accurate
+ - NOTE: please, use this code for localizing the actual copied region as it is the fastest, easiest to use and most accurate

 dctCPtested folder: contains a working DCT quantization algorithm (under the colder folder) for copy-paste image fraud,